djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 ## ablation

-While architectural ablations are on with smaller models (e.g. on 1B models to train for 3B models), data mixtures is done at scale because Larger models have much larger capacities to understand a variety of domains.
+While architectural ablations are done on smaller models (e.g. on 1B models to train for 3B models), data mixtures is done at scale because larger models have much larger capacities to understand a variety of domains.
 Moreover, **annealing ablations** are done on checkpoints of the main run (like 7T out of 11T tokens) to determine what datasets to introduce when.

 To determine optimal data proportions, recent models often use a validation loss or a holdout loss to minimize based on evaluation objectives and data domains.
 However, some of these methods tend to converge toward distributions that mirror the dataset size distribution, and they don't outperform careful manual ablations.